riegerc/gittraining/READEME.md

 ## finished merge from feature branch into master branch
 yes it is done...

-##now repeat the lesson on the console
+## now repeat the lesson on the console
 yes we can do that on the console 2

+## add second commit from console on master
+also removed phpstorm ini files from index those file where acendently commited by git add . <-- be ware!

 ## git init
 git init<br>